Kile/Pylondocs/README.md

 ## Pylondocs
 Pylon docs examples, intended to be used by Spencer in the offical Pylon docs

-## Note
-If you see something I did wrong, a typo, a formal mistake or actual errors of me understandig Pylon's SDK or TypeScript please feel free to contribute with a Pull request

 ## Table of contents
 [**Introduction**](https://github.com/FlorianStrobl/Pylondocs/blob/main/TypeScript.markdown#javascripttypescript-introduction)